Himangshu Dutta: Early life

 Himangshu Dutta was born in Comilla (now in Bangladesh) in 1908, to Jogendrachandra Dutta and Nirada Devi.
 He was the fifth child of the couple.
 After receiving primary and secondary education at Comilla and passing the entrance examination from Comilla Zilla School in 1924, he came to Kolkata and joined Presidency College to get the ISC degree.
-He received his bachelor degree from Vidyasagar College under Calcutta University.
+He received his bachelor's degree from Vidyasagar College under Calcutta University.

 Jogendrachandra was very fond of music and many eminent musicians of Comilla used to visit his house in a regular manner.
 This not only helped child Himangshu to listen quality classical music at his very young age but also to get closer to various forms of music like Dhrupad, Khayal, Ghazal, Lokogiti, and other various local music forms of Comilla.

 Himangshu Dutta's mother was also a noted singer of that time and she used to sing Rabindrasangeet to her sons and daughters.
 Himangshu Dutta received the first lessons of music from his mother.

 Himangshu Dutta learned Dhrupad from Acharya Shyamacharan Dutta and Bhajan from Ustad Khasru Miya, and Pandit Khitimohan Sensashtri.
 He also received training on classical music from his elder brother Shachindra Dutta.